 python-version keyword instructs the python plugin to include a copy of Python 2 in your snap.
 If unspecified, this option defaults to Python 3.

 source keyword points to the root of your Python project and can be a local directory or remote Git repository.
+Note that your Python project should be using setuptools and You should be able to run

 Apps are the commands you want to expose to users and any background services your application provides.
 Each key under